samrafakhar/Conway-s-Game-of-Life/README.md

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.

-Some information about the code:
-The board has 24 columns and 79 rows.
-I have divided it based on the number of columns.
-I have created 24 threads, each of which performs the working on one column.
-The phase 1 of the barrier is called to ensure that the board is modified if and only if all the threads have finished their working.
-After modifying the board(i.e the next generation) the phase 2 of the barrier is called before the thread ends to ensure that all the threads finish together, and the entire board is modified before printing.